 The benefits of LTL are a good fit for many small and midsized businesses looking to improve Christmas shipping logistics.
 But what about rates?
 What affects rates and how exactly does it minimize overall freight-shipping costs?
 Let’s take a look.

-- The Destination Location.
+- The destination location.
 How far does the freight need to travel?
 The farther the distance, the greater the risk of creating waste during the shipping process.
-For example, using FTL, or full truckload, vs. LTL, in which the truck is not entirely full, will add up to more waste when the truck is traveling farther.
+For example, using TL, or full truckload, vs. LTL, in which the truck is not entirely full, will add up to more waste when the truck is traveling farther.
 Generally, the farther the distance, the higher the cost, so LTL options are especially important when shipping long distances.

-- Shipping Needs.
+- Shipping needs.
 Fast shipping and urgent requests are prevalent during the holiday season, and this affects cost.
 As a result, the cost of urgent requests is a consideration when planning for holiday logistics.
 For example, it’s possible to use LTL and expedited shipping, but the fee will be higher.
-However, when compared with FTL shipping, the savings on shipping are usually significant.
+However, when compared with TL shipping, the savings on shipping are usually significant.

 In some cases, you can pass extra costs associated with the holidays along to recipients.
 For example, sometimes the recipient places a rush shipment, and they pay the extra shipping costs.
 But for other circumstances, you are picking up the bill, and managing these costs is critical to minimizing expenses.
 As a result, weighing the pros and cons of different freight options becomes even more important.